lamyj/odil/documentation/installation/linux.rst

 This will install the main command-line application as well as the C++ library and the Python wrappers.

-If your distribution has no pre-compiled package available, you can either compile it from source (see below) or `ask for packaging`_.
+If your distribution has no pre-compiled package available, you can compile it from source.

 Install dependencies
 --------------------